isene/RTFM/README.md

-In order to run RTFM (without generating [a bunch of warnings](https://github.com/isene/RTFM/issues/1)), you need to do a `gem install curses` (gets v 1.3.2) instead of installing via `apt install ruby-curses` (gets v.
-1.2.4-1build1 on Ubuntu 20.04).
+In order to run RTFM (without generating [a bunch of warnings](https://github.com/isene/RTFM/issues/1)), you need to do a `gem install curses` (gets version 1.3.2) instead of installing via `apt install ruby-curses` (gets version 1.2.4-1build1 on Ubuntu 20.04).

 Content of text files are handled by `cat` - or by `bat` if you want beautiful highlighting.
 Other files are shown via external programs.
 It is shown if you